 Audio joke books?

 An excellent way to improve your language skills is to listen to and read a text at the same time.
 Most epub readers can’t cope with audio files at the moment but that is likely to change in the future.
-Those of you lucky enough to have an Ipad, Macbook or Iphone can enjoy the audio versions that are currently available.
-Click on the links below.
+Those of you lucky enough to have an iPad, Macbook or iPhone can enjoy the audio versions that are currently available.
+Click on the links of the relevant book.